-- (14) APPLICABILITY TO COUNTIES, COUNTY OFFICERS, DISTRICT SCHOOL BOARDS, AND SPECIAL DISTRICTS.-- - (a) Rates that exceed the maximum travel reimbursement rates for nonstate travelers specified in paragraph (6)(a) for per diem, in paragraph (6)(b) for subsistence, and in subparagraph (7)(d)1. for mileage may be established by: - 1.
+- (14) APPLICABILITY TO COUNTIES, COUNTY OFFICERS, DISTRICT SCHOOL BOARDS, SPECIAL DISTRICTS, AND METROPOLITAN PLANNING ORGANIZATIONS.- - (a) The following entities may establish rates that vary from the per diem rate provided in paragraph (6)(a), the subsistence rates provided in paragraph (6)(b), or the mileage rate provided in paragraph (7)(d) if those rates are not less than the statutorily established rates that are in effect for the 2005-2006 fiscal year: - 1.
 The governing body of a county by the enactment of an ordinance or resolution; - 2.
 A county constitutional officer, pursuant to s.
 1(d), Art.
 VIII of the State Constitution, by the establishment of written policy; - 3.
-The governing body of a district school board by the adoption of rules; or - 4.
+The governing body of a district school board by the adoption of rules; - 4.
 The governing body of a special district, as defined in s.
-189.403(1), except those special districts that are subject to s.
-166.021(10), by the enactment of a resolution. - (b) Rates established pursuant to 2paragraph (a) must apply uniformly to all travel by the county, county constitutional officer and entity governed by that officer, district school board, or special district. - (c) Except as otherwise provided in this subsection, counties, county constitutional officers and entities governed by those officers, district school boards, and special districts, other than those subject to s.
-166.021(10), remain subject to the requirements of this section.
+189.012, except those special districts that are subject to s.
+166.021(9), by the enactment of a resolution; or - 5.
+Any metropolitan planning organization created pursuant to s.
+339.175 or any other separate legal or administrative entity created pursuant to s.
+339.175 of which a metropolitan planning organization is a member, by the enactment of a resolution. - (b) Rates established pursuant to paragraph (a) must apply uniformly to all travel by the county, county constitutional officer and entity governed by that officer, district school board, special district, or metropolitan planning organization. - (c) Except as otherwise provided in this subsection, counties, county constitutional officers and entities governed by those officers, district school boards, special districts, and metropolitan planning organizations, other than those subject to s.

+166.021(9), remain subject to the requirements of this section.